 It is a convenience of telemedicine that will attract more patients to your practice.
 The virtual visit eliminates traveling to your practice for routine care.
 It’s a value-add for any medical practice seeking additional ways to attract customers and increase revenues.

 2. Telemedicine Reduces No-Show Rates in the Medical Practice

-But telemedicine can be used to reduce no-shows by bringing doctors and patients together virtually without the barriers that make it more likely for the no-show to occur.
+Telemedicine can be used to reduce no-shows by bringing doctors and patients together virtually without the barriers that make it more likely for the no-show to occur.
 For example, patients are more likely to skip an appointment if they have to take off work, find childcare, or travel to a distant doctor’s office.
 If the patient doesn’t have vacation or sick time, the time spent traveling and waiting to see the doctor costs them income.

 Orthopedic patients are frequent no-shows for routine post-surgical check-ups because their reduced mobility or pain makes them less likely to travel to a distant office.
 They may not be able to drive or use public transit, so they need transportation assistance.
-If that isn’t available, they’ll be at risk for a missed appointment.
+If that isn’t available, they’ll be at risk of a missed appointment.

 3. Telemedicine Cuts Healthcare Costs

 Telemedicine is simply a more efficient way to provide care.
 Virtual technologies eliminate overhead costs in the practice while lowering the average time spent per patient encounter.
 According to one study, practices save $24 per patient in overhead costs for every telehealth visit.
 It also illustrated that the savings cross over to patients, who save an average of $50 in travel costs per visit.

 According to the Journal of Managed Care study, the average encounter time per patient, including their travel time, is 120 minutes.
 Yet, a telemedicine visit averages 16 minutes and can be completed from the comfort of the patient’s home.
 There is an obvious saving for patients and providers.